Menu

 10:30 - 11:50 AM

 Stephanie Barbé Hammer, “Help!
-I’m Afraid of Fiction”
+I hate revising!

 • Bio: Stephanie Barbé Hammer is a 7-time Pushcart Prize nominee in fiction, nonfiction, and poetry and the author of 7 published books: 2 novels, 1 novelette, 1 novella, and 3 collections of poetry.
 Wait, she lied!
 She also wrote a handbook on how to write Magical Realism.